 You can sign up to the subscription at Scentful.co.uk.
 I am excited to see where Scentful goes and wish them lots of success with their launch of their subscription.

-Box was gifted in exchange for review, thoughts are honest and based on my experience with the product and brand.
+Scentful Fragrance Subscription Box Review was gifted, thoughts are honest and based on my experience with the product and brand.